kimjoar/js-java-setup/README.md

 Test coverage is useful for finding untested parts of a codebase.
-We have included [Saga](http://timurstrekalov.github.com/saga/), which is a great test coverage tool for JavaScript implemented in Java.
+We have included [Saga](http://timurstrekalov.github.com/saga/), which is a great Java-based test coverage tool for JavaScript.
+Saga generates test coverage reports in both HTML and dat format.
+The latter can be read by [Sonar](http://www.sonarsource.org/).
+Both files can be found in the `target/coverage` folder after a build.

 Minify
 ------